ZOrfeas/Multiple-architecture-webapp-implementation/Microservices/README.md

 # Microservices architecture
 </div>

 Run `docker compose up` in this directory to create and setup a working version of the application.
+(Might need to re-build frontend image due to REACT_APP environment variables being baked into the image :) )

 # Component architecture
 ![Microservices_Components_v3](https://user-images.githubusercontent.com/65095699/125166082-94109b80-e1a2-11eb-8f84-0994a134b634.jpg)